 We are developing Hepatoren as a potential treatment for Hepatorenal Syndrome ("HRS") - a life threatening condition, with a high mortality rate and no approved pharmaceutical therapy in this country.
-We have an ongoing sixty four patient study to evaluate the safety, efficacy and pharmacokinetics of Hepatoren for this unmet medical need.
+We initiated a sixty four patient Phase II study to evaluate the safety, efficacy and pharmacokinetics of Hepatoren for this unmet medical need.

-The study is designed to evaluate escalating dose levels of Hepatoren in Type II patients.
+The study was designed to evaluate escalating dose levels of Hepatoren in HRS patients.
 Progression to higher dose levels is reviewed and approved by an independent safety committee.
-The study is stratified into Type I or Type II patients with HRS based upon the progression of their disease.
+The study was stratified into Type I or Type II patients with HRS based upon the progression of their disease.

 We completed the enrollment of Type II patients at the end of 2014.
 Top line results from these patients indicate that Hepatoren was overall well tolerated with no safety concerns noted.
 Furthermore, the patients receiving the higher dose levels of Hepatoren were more likely to experience increases in urine output, a signal of improved kidney function, compared to patients who received placebo.
 Based on these results, we will proceed with clinical development of this product candidate.
-Enrollment of the remaining Type I patients is underway and is expected to finish by the end of 2015.